 Domestic abuse falls into a common pattern, or cycle of violence:

 Domestic violence is rarely an isolated incident.
-Rather, it is a pattern of behavior aimed at establishing and maintaining power and control over an intimate partner.
-The pattern is typically described as a cycle of violence.
-Since seriousness and effects of abuse escalate in each subsequent cycle, the pattern of domestic violence can also be described as a spiral.
-In its worst, the spiral ends in death of the victim.
+Rather, it is an ongoing pattern of behavior aimed at establishing and maintaining power and control over an intimate partner.

 - Guilt and fear of reprisal

 - Fantasy and planning

 - And on and on and on it goes.

 Here is a description of each phase that occurs in the cycle of violence:

 The abuser creates and controls situations in which the victim has no choice but to react in a way that will, in the abuser’s mind, justify the abuse.

 When the time and planned circumstances are right, the abuser perpetrates the violence.
 The attack is a display of power and control over the victim and over everyone else in the household.
 Over time, the abuse worsens.